ZenanXing/BioCurve-Analyzer/helpfiles/Biphasic.md

 ### Biphasic Curves

 The following models are used to describe the biphasic curves.
+Users may select the candidate models and allow the app to automatically determine the best-fit model for their data.
+By default, the app selects all the applicable models, enabling it to identify the best-fit model across a wide range of scenarios.
+However, this may result in over-fitting, so it is advisable for users to select one specific model empirically based on their experimental aims.
+For detailed discussion about these models, please refer to the references listed at the end.

 #### - Brain-Cousens models